I’LL GET YOU – if it’s the last thing I do!

 👹 Using ‘Violent Communication‘ toward bullies / intimidators can easily make them switch to the Revenge cycle, so the punishment doled out to the ‘Enemy’ (you) continues to grow.

-Anger & Revenge only encourages the problem, perpetuating the cycle of violence.
+Anger in the form of Revenge only encourages the problem, perpetuating the cycle of violence.
 No matter how much we want justice or pay-back, the cycle always ends in one person being a Victim.
 It never leads to a resolution.
 (SITE: “R – will it make you feel better?“).

 INTERESTING: Complete outline of Hamlet’s Revenges